binary-cats/laravel-url-shortener/README.md

 - PHP 7.1 or higher
 - Laravel 5.1 or higher

+### Laravel 8+
+If you use Laravel 8 you must have PHP 7.3 or higher (which is a root laravel requirment)

 ### Laravel 5.5+
 If you use Laravel 5.5 or higher, that's it.
 You can now use the package, continue to the [usage](#usage) section.